awsdocs/amazon-pinpoint-developer-guide/doc-source/welcome.md

 ### Define Audience Segments<a name="welcome-segments"></a>

 Reach the right audience for your messages by [defining audience segments](segments.md)\.
 A segment designates which users receive the messages that are sent from a campaign\.
 You can define dynamic segments based on data that's reported by your application, such as operating system or mobile device type\.
-You can also import static segments that you define outside Amazon Pinpoint\.
+You can also import static segments that you define by using another service or application\.

 ### Engage Your Audience with Messaging Campaigns<a name="welcome-campaigns"></a>